Rocklviv/LeoMvc/README.md

 LeoMvc
 ======

-Simple MVC framework on PHP
+### Simple MVC framework on PHP ###

-System requeirments:
+1. System requirements:
-  PHP -v 5.3+
+  * PHP 5.3+
-  MySQL(MySQLi)
+  * For DB connection used PDO, so you can easly use any DB driver you want.
-  Apache 2.2+
+  * Apache 2.2+ (better 2.4)

+2. Clear MVC will be available at master branch.
+Also there will be a few other branches with completed CMS.
+   For now in dev branch in development CMS for forum.
+3. If any questions, feel free to contact me.